 Why do we leave pizza dough for so long?

 Pizza dough resting time is a variable that every pizzaiolo has an opinion about.
 Some people swear by a 24-hour rest, others say it’s only good after 48 hours.
-I’ve even heard of some recipes made in only 30 minutes which turn out great!
+I’ve even heard of some recipes made in only 30 minutes which turned out great!

 If the dough is warmed up, yeast and organic acid development increases which quickens the rise.
-This will however, be to the detriment of the dough as the gluten development will not speed up to match.
+This will be to the detriment of the dough as the gluten development will not speed up to match.

 The temperature of the bulk fermentation also affects the taste of the dough with complex starches being broken down in the cold.
 These provide sweeter flavours and aromas.
 If we chill the dough it will take longer to develop which really improves the taste!